rootCircle/codemark-cli/README.md

 1. Clone the CodeMark CLI repository by running the following command:
  `git clone https://github.com/rootCircle/codemark-cli.git`

-2. Install CodeMark CLI by running the following command:
+2. Install CodeMark CLI by running the following commands:

+ `cd codemark-cli`
  `pip3 install --editable .`

  Note: If pip3 is not installed on your system, use pip instead.
 If you encounter permission issues, add the `--user` flag at the end of the command.

+ Make sure Python's Script library is in System PATH Use this to setup: https://gist.github.com/martinohanlon/c0abb7281cb9020e75053fba7011daf7 or https://realpython.com/add-python-to-path/

  Note: If you are a Windows user and encounter issues installing pyrebase, refer to this Stack Overflow post: https://stackoverflow.com/questions/53461316/pyrebase-install-on-windows-python-3-7-fails

 3. Verify that CodeMark CLI is installed correctly by running the following command: